Pico Iyer

-Siddharth Pico Raghavan Iyer (born 11 February 1957), known as Pico Iyer, is a British-born essayist and novelist known chiefly for his travel writing.
+Siddharth Pico Raghavan Iyer (born 11 February 1957), known as Pico Iyer, is an English-born essayist and novelist known chiefly for his travel writing.
 He is the author of numerous books on crossing cultures including Video Night in Kathmandu, The Lady and the Monk and The Global Soul.
 He has been a contributor to Time, Harper's, The New York Review of Books, and The New York Times.

 Early life

 Iyer was born Siddharth Pico Raghavan Iyer in Oxford, England, the son of Indian parents.
 His father was Raghavan N. Iyer, a philosopher and political theorist then enrolled in doctoral studies at the University of Oxford.
 His mother was the religious scholar and teacher Nandini Nanak Mehta.
 He is the great-great-grandson of Indian Gujarati writer Mahipatram Nilkanth.
 Both of his parents grew up in India then went to England for tertiary education.
-His name is a combination of the Buddha's name, Siddhartha and that of the Italian Renaissance philosopher Pico della Mirandola.
+His name is a combination of the Buddha's name, Siddhartha, and that of the Italian Renaissance philosopher Pico della Mirandola.

 When Iyer was seven, in 1964, his family moved to California, when his father started working with the Center for the Study of Democratic Institutions, a California-based think tank, and started teaching at University of California, Santa Barbara.
 For over a decade, Iyer moved between schools and college in England and his parents' home in California.

 He was a King's Scholar at Eton College, and studied at Magdalen College, Oxford and was awarded a congratulatory double first in English literature in 1978.
 He then received an A.M. in literature from Harvard University in 1980.
-He received the [Oxford MA] in 1982.
-In 2017, along with Plácido Domingo and Mario Vargas Llosa, he was awarded an honorary doctorate (in Humane Letters) by Chapman University.
+He received the Oxford MA in 1982.

 Career

 Iyer taught writing and literature at Harvard before joining Time in 1982 as a writer on world affairs.
-Since then he has travelled widely, from North Korea to Easter Island, and from Paraguay to Ethiopia, while writing works of non-fiction and two novels, including Video Night in Kathmandu (1988), The Lady and the Monk (1991), The Global Soul (2000) and The Man Within My Head (2012).
+Since then, he has travelled widely, from North Korea to Easter Island, and from Paraguay to Ethiopia, while writing works of non-fiction and two novels, including Video Night in Kathmandu (1988), The Lady and the Monk (1991), The Global Soul (2000) and The Man Within My Head (2012).
 He is also a frequent speaker at literary festivals and universities around the world.
-He delivered popular TED talks in 2013, 2014, 2016 and 2019 [see ted.com] and has twice been a Fellow at the World Economic Forum in Davos.
-He appeared in a commercial for "Incredible India" in 2007.
+He delivered popular TED talks in 2013, 2014, 2016 and 2019 and has twice been a Fellow at the World Economic Forum in Davos.

 In 2019, he served as Ferris Professor of Journalism at Princeton University, Guest Director of the Telluride Film Festival.
-He was also the first writer-in-residence at Raffles Hotel Singapore, where he released his book This Could be Home (2019), which explores Singapore's heritage through its landmarks.
+He was also the first writer-in-residence at Raffles Hotel Singapore, where he released his book, This Could be Home (2019), which explores Singapore's heritage through its landmarks.